P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

         assert queue_item

 and we don't even care about destroying the object as we'd love the garbage collector to take care of that for us.
-That's clearly a more Pythonic way of going about our C unit tests.
+Now that's a more Pythonic way of going about our C unit tests!
 Can we achieve something like this?
-The answer is once again _yes_, but ... we can make this work provided we make some further assumption, like some naming conventions.
-You might have noticed that the data structures defined in `cache.h` have the naming `<adt>_t`, in a OOP flavour.
+The answer is once again _yes_, but ... we can make this work provided we make some further assumptions, like some naming conventions.
+You might have noticed that the data structures defined in `cache.h` have the naming `<adt>_t`, in an OOP flavour.
 Methods follow the naming convention `<adt>_<staticmethod>` and `<adt>__<emethod>`.
 Some of the methods have _special_ names, like `<adt>_new`, `<adt>__destroy` etc....
 So, provided we adhere to _some_ naming conventions,